famiuer/famiuer.github.io/_pages/about.md

   - /about.html
 ---

-Geng Chen (Chinese, 陈更) is currently a Aura CDT PhD student at the Durham University.
+Geng Chen (Chinese, 陈更) is currently an Aura CDT PhD student at Durham University.

 Hi, there!
 I was a coastal engineer in DHI China from 2015 to 2022.
 I returned to university to pursue my PhD at [Aura CDT](https://auracdt.hull.ac.uk/){:target="_blank"} in offshore wind energy and the environment.

 My research and personal interests include:

 * Numerical hydrodynamic and wave simulation
-* Fluid-Structure Interation
+* Fluid-Structure Interaction
 * Statistics, like Extreme Value Analysis
 * Computer Programming

-Just drop me an email if you would like to talk.  😀
+Drop me an email if you would like to talk.  😀

 This site is hosted on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages){:target="_blank"}.